Professional & Continuing Education

 A center for lifelong learning

-Another McKimmon Center unit, NC State’s Encore!
-Center for Lifelong Enrichment, provide noncredit short courses, study trips, special events and extracurricular activities designed especially for adults aged 50 or over.
-Encore! also offers social events and study trips, and hosts active book, movie, and writers groups.
+Another McKimmon Center unit, NC State’s Osher Lifelong Learning Institute (OLLI), provides noncredit short courses, study trips, special events and extracurricular activities designed especially for adults aged 50 or over.
+The OLLI also offers social events and hosts active book, movie and writers groups.

 NC State’s Non-Degree Studies Program provides classes for students who currently do not wish to pursue a degree, while NC State’s Extension Programs offer numerous continuing education courses and seminars that are open to the public.

 Many NC State colleges sponsor continuing education courses as part of their extension activities.
 For example:

 - The College of Natural Resources supports a Forestry and Environmental Outreach Program that sponsors workshops, seminars and short courses for natural resource professionals, landowners and the public.

 - The College of Design’s continuing education classes connect working designers and recent graduates to learning opportunities in architecture and other areas of design.